abc1199281/DSP_lab/Others/SNR_Estimation/ReadMe.md

 x(n) = A cos(2 \pi f_{0} n) + w(n), w \sim N(0,\sigma).
 ```

 Then, the estimated SNR should be

 ```math
 SNR = \frac{A^2}{\sigma^2}.
 ```

 Try the SNR estimator shown below.
-Although the estimator seems to be reasonable, you will get surprising result. please think about the reason why?
+Although the estimator seems to be reasonable, you will get surprising result.
+**The SNR estimater always underestimate the true SNR.** Please think about the reason before see the answer?

      %% PNR Estimation Basic Version.
 	function pnr = estimatePNR(spectrum)